root-project/web/manual/trees/index.md

 ### Selecting a subset of entries to be read

 To process only a selection of tree entries, you can use a {% include ref class="TEntryList" %}.
-First you inserting the tree entry numbers you want to process into the `TEntryList`.
+First you insert the tree entry numbers you want to process into the `TEntryList`.

 {% highlight Python %}
 entryList = ROOT.TEntryList("entryListName", "Title of the entry list")